pbstrein/docs/content/docs/reference/pkg/gcp/dataproc/clusteriambinding.md

             <td class="align-top">{{% md %}}
  (Optional)
 The project in which the cluster belongs.
-If it is not provided, this provider will use the provider default.
+If it is not provided, the provider will use a default.
  {{% /md %}}